 Iowa has stellar mountain bike trails and great soil for growing crops.
 It drains relatively quickly, but if you use dirt trails at the wrong time the consequences can be long term.
 Translation, our mountain bike trails may take a long time to dry out in the spring/fall, are impacted by the freeze-thaw cycle, and precipitation.
-The images of mountain bikers splattered with mud and muddy bikes are bad news for Iowa trails, as riding wet trails in Iowa means additional hours of trails maintenance and can impact trail conditions for the rest of season.
+The images of mountain bikers splattered with mud and muddy bikes are bad news for Iowa trails, as riding wet trails in Iowa means additional hours of trails maintenance and can impact trail conditions for the rest of the season.

 A couple of things to keep in mind as we work our way through spring: